 5. Improved Stride

-One study, showed that running on a non-motorized, curved-deck treadmill is improved gait mechanics.
+One study showed that running or jogging on a non-motorized, curved-deck treadmill improved gait mechanics.
 It forced runners to pick up their knees and learn to land under their body for the best control.

 I’ve seen no data that shows the flat models will improve stride.